 Coverage of conceptual entrepreneurial skills needed to create a business that is globally competitive.
 Emphasis on creation and implementation of a plan for a potential world-class venture.
+(Open only to Entrepreneur Scholars.
+Also listed as PCS 480.)
+Fee: \$3,000.

+BUS 481 Entrepreneur Apprenticeship-3 cr. hrs.

+Business plan development and implementation under supervision of the director of the Center for

+Entrepreneurship and the mentorship of an entrepreneur.
 (Open only to Entrepreneur Scholars.)
-Fee: \$3,000.

-BUS 481 Entrepreneur Apprenticeship-

-3 cr. hrs.Business plan development and implementation under supervision of the Franz Chair in Entrepreneurship and the mentorship of an entrepreneur.

-(Open only to Entrepreneur Scholars, with plan

-approved by Franz Chair prior to registration.)
 BUS 482 Global Entrepreneurship-3 cr. hrs.
-Prepares students to conduct international businesses by comparing and contrasting the business practices of entrepreneurs in the United States with entrepreneurs globally.
+Prepares students to conduct international business by comparing and contrasting the business practices of entrepreneurs in the United States with entrepreneurs globally.
 Immerses students in a foreign culture where they transact business on foreign soil.
-(Open to Entrepreneur Scholars only.)
+(Open only to Entrepreneur Scholars.)

 BUS 485 Entrepreneurial Ventures-3 cr. hrs.
 Designed for juniors and seniors interested in creating a new business venture or students at this level who wish to familiarize themselves with the concepts, issues, and techniques of new venture creation and entrepreneurship.
 The course will focus on identifying and evaluating new business opportunities.
-(Prerequisite:
+(Prerequisite: BUS 200.)